sartorius-research/LIVECell/README.md

 ## LICENSE
 All images, annotations and models associated with LIVECell are published under Attribution-NonCommercial 4.0 International ([CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)) license.

+All software source code associated associated with LIVECell are published under the MIT License.